High Hopes Are Hurting Stocks - Cramer's Mad Money (10/23/17)

 CEO interview - Hasbro (NASDAQ:HAS)

 Hasbro delivered a good quarter and its stock went up briefly.
-However, Q4 guidance cut led to heavy selling which led to 8.5% decline.
-Cramer interviewed CEO Brian Goldner to know more about the quarter and Toys R Us bankruptcy.
+However, a Q4 guidance cut led to heavy selling which led to an 8.5% decline.
+Cramer interviewed CEO Brian Goldner to hear more about the quarter and the Toys R Us bankruptcy.

 "We didn't know that it was going to happen, and obviously when you first hear about this you take a few days off.
 We wanted to understand exactly what the impact might be," Goldner.
-He added that Toys R Us bankruptcy won't stop Hasbro from selling toys at their stores.
-Goldner called the near-term movement disruptive as the company had paused shipments to get a stock of the situation.
+He added that Toys R Us's bankruptcy won't stop Hasbro from selling toys at their stores.
+Goldner called the near-term movement disruptive as the company had paused shipments to take stock of the situation.
 "It's taken us a month to get a plan together and a new agreement with them which we've signed just a few days ago," he said.

 "Toys R Us has been a great partner for us and has grown, but we've also grown our retail footprint.
 We're making new and differentiated product that goes to a bigger retail footprint around the world, to value stores and dollar stores, to mass retail and, of course, to omni-channel and online.
 What we see is a growing retail environment and, certainly, long term, 2018 and beyond, we don't see this persisting as an issue," said Goldner.

-Hasbro has been working to alter contracts with online sellers and improve price points along with innovation in new toy lines to prevent single handed hits like Toys R Us bankruptcy.
+Hasbro has been working to alter contracts with online sellers and improve price points along with innovation in new toy lines to prevent single-handed hits like Toys R Us's bankruptcy.

 Talking about products, Goldner mentioned that "My Little Pony" franchise is performing well along with their packaged goods and game businesses.
 They also continue to see good box office sales and are looking to generate new revenue streams in home entertainment.
 For 2018, they have tie ups with Star Wars, Marvel, The Avengers, Han Solo and Transformers.